-TROUT- RIVERS & STREAMS - Conditions for trout fishing remain variable.
-Sporadic rains continue to keep flows higher than is typical for mid-August (see stream flow graphic on page 5), however the warm, humid weather is keeping water temperatures up in many areas.
-Fishing early mornings and evenings is still producing some nice action, with good reports from the West Branch Farmington River and the Housatonic River TMA.
-Fly anglers are also finding some action in the Mianus River, Salmon River and Natchaug River in the deeper pools and cooler riffles.
-Also try some of our Wild Trout Management Areas (these tend to have good cold flow year round) for some wild brookie and brown action.
-Terrestrial fly patterns are good to include in your offerings.
+TROUT- RIVERS & STREAMS - Conditions for trout fishing remain variable with some reports of 14-16 inch wild fish from our Wild Trout Management Areas (these tend to have good cold flow year round) for some wild brookie and brown action.
+Best bet is to hit the recently expanded Mill River (Fairfield WTMA), Norwalk River, and Merrick Brook WTMA.
+Sporadic rains continue to keep flows higher than is typical for mid-August in most places (see stream flow graphic below), however the warm, humid weather is keeping water temperatures up in many areas.
+Fishing early mornings and evenings is still producing some nice action, with good reports from the West Branch Farmington River and very tough fishing in the Housatonic River TMA due to the super high flow.
+Fly anglers are also finding some action in the Mianus River, Hammonasset River, Naugatuck River (Campville section), Salmon River and Natchaug River in the deeper pools and cooler riffles.

 Farmington River.
-The upcoming weekend looks good for the West Branch and main stem Farmington with moderate but clear flows, currently 313 CFS at Riverton plus 89 CFS from the Still River.
+The upcoming weekend looks good for the West Branch and main stem Farmington with moderate but clear flows, currently 313 CFS at Riverton plus 111 CFS from the Still River.
 With the rainier summer this year, flows will likely stay a bit higher than is typical for August.
 Water temperatures range from the mid 50's °F to the upper 60's °F as you move further downstream.